-Therefore, you can help yourself by using these cheat codes to maintain a healthy diet and still have some Cheetos.
+Therefore, you can help yourself by using these helpful tips to maintain a healthy diet while eating Cheetos.

-- To ensure you do not overconsume Cheetos, it is best to have them stored outside of your immediate rich.
-When you are unable to randomly pick a pack and eat at will, it allows you to control the amount you eat daily.
+- To ensure you do not eat too many Cheetos, keep them out of your reach.
+When you can’t easily pick a bag and eat at will, it becomes easier to control the amount you eat daily.
 Studies suggest that where snack foods are kept can affect daily calorie intake.

-- Don’t eat Cheetos straight out of the bag this way you will be able to keep track of how much you have eaten.
-Instead, put just a small handful in a bowl.
+- Don’t eat Cheetos straight out of the bag.
+Instead, put just a handful in a bowl.
+This way you can keep track of how much you have eaten.

 Are Cheetos made with real cheese?

-Yes, they are.
-Cheetos are made with a dehydrated derivative of cheese and contain the RDA of calcium.
+Cheetos are made with a dehydrated derivative of cheese and it contains the RDA of calcium.
 Adding Vitamin D3 increases Cheetos’ nutritional value.

-Yes, they are.
 Therefore, this makes them gluten-free.
-You will not find any Cheetos brands made with wheat or rye therefore they are free of gluten.
+You will not find any Cheetos brands made with wheat or rye.

 Can Cheetos harm you?

-Not at all.
-Cheetos may not be beneficial to your health in the long run, but they do not cause immediate harm.
+Cheetos may not be beneficial to your health but it does not cause immediate harm.

-Although eating the flamin’ Hot Cheetos flavor can cause your stomach upset if it is taken in surplus.
-Asides from this, you do not get into any harm’s way.
+Although eating the flamin’ Hot Cheetos flavor can cause your stomach upset if you consume it in excess.
+Asides from this, you do not get into harm’s way with Cheetos.

 Can vegans eat Cheetos?

-Cheetos aren’t suitable for vegans which makes it not the best chip snack to take.
-These chips comprise dairy and have been produced with the help of animal enzymes, making them unsuitable for vegans or vegetarians.
+No. These chips contain dairy and are produced with animal enzymes, making them unsuitable for vegans or vegetarians.

-While it’s tempting to have Cheetos all the time, constant snacking on this junk food isn’t that great for your health.
+While it’s tempting to have Cheetos all the time, constantly snacking on this snack isn’t so great for your health.

-Also, if you are gluten intolerant this article has established that you can take Cheetos as they won’t be a trigger for your gluten-sensitive health.
+Also, if you are gluten intolerant this article has established that you can take Cheetos.
+It won’t trigger any of the symptoms of gluten intolerance.

-Although, just like everyone else you shouldn’t eat too many snacks to avoid aiding or developing other health difficulties.
+Although, just like everyone else you shouldn’t eat too many snacks to avoid developing other health conditions.

 Thanks for reading.